tinfoilsh/tinfoil-cli/README.md

 Available Commands:
-  attestation  Attestation commands (verify or audit) chat         Chat with a model using a simple prompt completion   Generate the autocompletion script for the specified shell help         Help about any command http         Make verified HTTP requests
+  attestation  Attestation commands (verify or audit) chat         Chat with a model embed        Generate text embeddings completion   Generate the autocompletion script for the specified shell help         Help about any command http         Make verified HTTP requests